blackflux/js-gardener/README.md

 # How to Contribute

-When you contribute to any Gardener repositories, always run `npm test` locally before you open a PR.
+When you contribute to any Gardener repositories, always run `npm test` locally before opening a PR.